eosnetworkfoundation/docs/docs/03_tutorials/20_tic-tac-toe-game-smart-contract-single-node.md

 [[info]]
-| Antelope is a blockchain software platform developed by EOS Network Foundation.
-Smart contracts which run on the Antelope platform should run on any blockchain which using the Antelope platform.
-EOS is a digital token, though it also refers to the first public blockchain run on the Antelope platform, EOS or the public mainnet.
-In this tutorial we will use the Antelope platform to run a blockchain on your local machine.
+| Antelope is a blockchain software framework developed by EOS Network Foundation.
+Smart contracts which run on the Antelope framework should run on any blockchain which using the Antelope framework.
+EOS is a digital token, though it also refers to the first public blockchain run on the Antelope framework, EOS or the public mainnet.
+In this tutorial we will use the Antelope framework to run a blockchain on your local machine.
 This runs only one producing node and is commonly called a single node testnet.

 We explain the purpose of each step and why it is important.